 • A relevant tertiary qualification.

-• Awareness and respect of Te Ao Maori and other cultural issues, and the ability to reflect these sensitively in your professional practice.
+• Awareness and respect of Te Ao Māori and other cultural issues, and the willingness to reflect these sensitively in your HR practice.

-What this role offers - Te painga o te mahi tahi me mātou
+What this role offers - te painga o te mahi tahi me mātou

-• Flexible working options.
+• Flexible working.

 • EAP.

-In addition to your CV, include a covering letter clearly setting out your suitability for this particular role.
-Please do not use AI assistance with your application material as we want to see your personal communication style and approach.
+In addition to your CV, include a covering letter setting out your suitability for this particular role.
+Please do not use AI assistance with your application material as we want to see your communication style and approach.